nevermore3d/StealthMax/README.md

 1M x [BLACK](https://s.click.aliexpress.com/e/_DCBnSol) **OR** [WHITE](https://s.click.aliexpress.com/e/_DnnezK9)) 3MM foam cord seal, shore A <=0.

+1 x [Pi Pico W](https://s.click.aliexpress.com/e/_okun5yX).
+The "W" version is needed for bluetooth printer communication, while the non-w needs to be connected by an additional physical USB connection (not yet supported in software).
+Pre-soldered pins recommended for increased simplicity for most users.

 ## Nuts and Bolts
 *Note:*<br>
 *This list is missing screws for mounting of SGP40, BME280, Mateksys Buck Converter and the remaining connectors!*<br>